 IPVanish provides all the advanced VPN features you would expect to get from a top-of-the-range VPN service.
 These include:

-- Apps for Windows, Mac OS X, macOS, iOS, Android, and Amazon Fire
+- A VPN for Windows, Mac OS X, macOS, iOS, Android, and Amazon Fire users

 - Allowance of up to 10 simultaneous connections

 - Unlimited data allowance and no bandwidth limiting